calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 * Organisations are accountable for their actions
     * (Imagine a world where an organisation was continuously using bad practice and each time this is unveiled an individual is just fired and the organisation continue making the same mistake)

+* Bombshell 6
     * Organisations could metaphorically be described as living breathing things
+* Bombshell 7
+    * Rules and Process make things better

 There are established
 * Process's